John Dewey: The role of teacher education to cultivate the professional classroom teacher

-On journalism
+Journalism

-Since the mid-1980s, Dewey's ideas have experienced revival as a major source of inspiration for the public journalism movement.
 Dewey's definition of "public," as described in The Public and its Problems, has profound implications for the significance of journalism in society.
 As suggested by the title of the book, his concern was of the transactional relationship between publics and problems.
 Also implicit in its name, public journalism seeks to orient communication away from elite, corporate hegemony toward a civic public sphere.
 "The 'public' of public journalists is Dewey's public."

 Dewey gives a concrete definition to the formation of a public.
 Publics are spontaneous groups of citizens who share the indirect effects of a particular action.
 Anyone affected by the indirect consequences of a specific action will automatically share a common interest in controlling those consequences, i.e., solving a common problem.Since every action generates unintended consequences, publics continuously emerge, overlap, and disintegrate.

 In The Public and its Problems, Dewey presents a rebuttal to Walter Lippmann's treatise on the role of journalism in democracy.
 Lippmann's model was a basic transmission model in which journalists took information given to them by experts and elites, repackaged that information in simple terms, and transmitted the information to the public, whose role was to react emotionally to the news.
 In his model, Lippmann supposed that the public was incapable of thought or action, and that all thought and action should be left to the experts and elites.